lmanul/crscripts/README.md

 `crupdate # update your existing checkout

-`creditfilesfromcl CL_NUMBER gedit # open all files opened by the given CL in the given editor (or in $EDITOR)`
+`creditfiles gedit # open all files opened in the current CL with the given editor (or $EDITOR, or whichever editor was used last time)`

-Can also be just:
+Can also be:

-`creditfilesfromcl`
+`creditfilesfromcl CL_NUMBER`

-which will open the same editor and CL as last time.
+where the CL number is explicit.

 `crpatch # patch an existing CL (simpler and quicker than git cl patch)`